TikiTDO/image_processor/AI_README.md

 4. **Root-Cause Fixes**: address the source of issues, not just symptoms.
 Preserve existing behavior and tests unless intentional change.
 5. **No New Dependencies**: avoid adding heavy libraries.
 Leverage stdlib and existing modules.
 6. **Ask When Unsure**: request clarification if internal logic is unclear or tests break unexpectedly.
-7. **Commit to git**: When you are ready so submit your code for review, commit it.
+7. **Commit to git**: When you are ready so submit your code for review, commit.
+You should explicitly author your commits as `AI Coder` at `ai@sereth.com`.

 ---